Indigenous Self Identification

 - Increase community engagement of First Nation, Métis and Inuit Partners

-The data collected through this voluntary self-id process will be the foundation of our efforts to further support the achievement of our Indigenous students at both elementary and secondary.
+The data collected through this voluntary self-identification process will be the foundation of our efforts to further support the achievement of our Indigenous students at both elementary and secondary.
 Our priority is to allocate resources appropriately to enhance the programs for our Indigenous learners. will allow us to identify and that will provide the best means to develop and implement supports for all students to

 Phone: 613-966-1170 Extension 62299